Always True to You in My Fashion

 "Always True to You in My Fashion" is a 1948 show tune by Cole Porter, written for the musical Kiss Me, Kate.
 It is based on Non Sum Qualis Eram Bonae sub Regno Cynarae, a similarly ironic poem by the English Decadent poet Ernest Dowson (1867–1900), which has the refrain 'I have been faithful to thee, Cynara! in my fashion,' and which was probably inspired by Dowson's lifelong friend Adelaide Foltinowicz, who never returned his devotion.
 The phrase "faithful in my fashion" entered the language before the song was written, and was the title of a 1946 Hollywood film.

 The singer protests that she is always faithful to her main love in her own way, despite seeing, and accepting gifts from, wealthy men.
 The strong ironic innuendo is that she trades sexual favours for gifts.
-The song is full of wordplay, such as the spoonerism "If the Harris pat means a Paris hat ..."
+The song is full of wordplay, such as the spoonerism "If the Harris pat means a Paris hat …"

+The song begins with a reprise of "Why Can't You Behave", sung by Bill and Lois, before going into the main song.

+The Chorus ends with the lines: "but, I'm Always True to You, Darlin', in My Fashion.
+Yes, I'm Always True to You, Darlin', in My Way".
+One Chorus is sung in French.

 The song is sung in the second half of the show by Lois (Bianca) to her love interest, Bill (Lucentio), who has become frustrated with Lois' penchant for older wealthy men.
 Broadway actress and singer Lisa Kirk, who originated the role of Lois/Bianca, introduced the song in the second act of the original (1948) production.
 It was performed in the 1953 film version by Ann Miller and Tommy Rall.